EdHubbell/ssdocusite/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-### Deployment
+### Deployment to GitHub Pages

-From the ssdocusite folder in a Command window:
+From the ssdocusite folder in a Windows Command window:
 ```
 cmd /C "set "GIT_USER=EdHubbell" && yarn deploy"
 ```